 As a University Centre Leeds student, you will have learning, wellbeing, careers and financial support, all designed to suit your needs and ensure your experience is as stress-free as possible.

-You will have access to coaching tutors for study support, and our learning support team can help with alternative assessment arrangements, applications for Disabled Students’ Allowance (DSA) or help you improve your study skills.
+You will have access to coaching tutors for study support and help you improve your study skills

 You will have access to mental health support, professional counselling and advice should you want someone to talk to confidentially.